exercism/website-copy/tracks/r/exercises/raindrops/mentoring.md

 ### Common suggestions

 - Avoid a string transformation of the input at the beginning.
-- Go through the task iteratively to account for all possible factors.
 - For-loops impact the readability here a bit, I think, so one could point learners to alternatives.

 ### Talking points